-There is nothing more disheartening than having so much inside of you that the world needs but would be deprived of because you were scared.
+There is nothing more disheartening than having so much inside of you that the world needs but would be deprived of because you were scared and lacked self confidence.

 Fear and self-doubts are normal aspects of life and that is one thing you need to know, we all have them, without exception.
 You either learn to face it or you let it lord over you all your life.